SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Experimental Analysis

 \subsection{Ablation Studies}

+We ablate SSA along several dimensions.
+All experiments are conducted with 300M-parameter models (Table \ref{tab:config}) trained on 50B tokens.

-\textbf{Sparsity Levels.} We observe that training with a larger receptive field (e.g., 16x32 or 16x64) does not improve SSA performance (Table \ref{tab:ablation}); these models even underperform those trained with a smaller receptive field, despite being evaluated under the same inference setting.
+\textbf{Sparsity Levels.} We observe that training with a larger receptive field (e.g., 16x32 or 16x64) does not improve SSA performance (Table \ref{tab:ablation}).
 We hypothesize that a smaller receptive field imposes stronger structural constraints, providing more effective regularization for learning sparse attention patterns.
 Conversely, shrinking the receptive field too aggressively (e.g., 8x16) also fails to yield further benefits.
-These results suggest that SSA requires a balanced design, and that an optimal receptive-field “sweet spot’’ is needed for the best performance.
+These results suggest that an optimal receptive-field “sweet spot’’ is needed for the best performance.

 \textbf{Sampling Ratio to the Full Attention Stream.} We vary the mixing ratio between the FA and SA streams.
 Moderate inclusion of the SA stream (e.g., \texttt{FullRatio = 0.75}) provides near-optimal perplexity, while placing more weight on the FA stream generally yields better downstream benchmark results.
 Eliminating either stream leads to noticeable performance degradation.